Medisana/Android-Standalone/README.md

 FEATURES
 - Reusable classes to embed in your own application
 - Handles user authentication via external browser and custom URL scheme callback
-- Securely store oAuth credentials
+- Securely store oAuth credentials in the internal storage of the device
 - Retrieve data for all data and setting modules

 NOTES: